 An assessment

-Before any insurance company approves the shoes’ cost, an assessment must be conducted by a reputable healthcare professional.
-A certified chiropodist/podiatrist is the only two professionals recognized as experts to determine the footwear requirements through a thorough examination.
+Before any insurance company approves the shoes’ cost, a reputable healthcare professional must conduct an assessment.
+Only certified chiropodist/podiatrist, recognized as experts, can determine the footwear requirements through a thorough examination.

-At Care-Med, we have the appropriate staff to make the assessment and you can be confident that you have made a wise choice in selecting Care-Med as your orthopaedic shoe and custom insole provider.
+At Care-Med, we have the appropriate staff to make the assessment.
+You can be confident that you have made a wise choice by selecting Care-Med as your orthopaedic shoe and custom insole provider.

-Some insurance companies are willing to accept a family doctor’s prescription, but your need for modified shoes might be the tipping where your insurance company will reject your doctor’s prescription.
+Some insurance companies may accept a family doctor’s prescription, but they may reject it if you need modified shoes.
 A chiropodist or podiatrist can prescribe shoes with modifications that align with your condition.

-Your insurance company will request that the shoes are dispensed by the same specialist’ clinic that wrote the prescription to maintain continuity.
+Your insurance company may require the shoes to be dispensed by the same specialist’s clinic that wrote the prescription to maintain continuity.

 How the assessment is done

-The assessment takes 30 minutes to complete, and five separate tests are administered that looks at your overall condition.
-The initial test takes into consideration a person’s gait that helps with the biomechanical examination.
-When the preliminary steps are complete, a prescription and a 3-D scan are completed for future modifications should they become necessary.
+The assessment takes 30 minutes to complete and includes five separate tests that examine your overall condition.
+Initial test takes into consideration a person’s gait that helps with the biomechanical examination.
+Once the preliminary steps are complete, a prescription and a 3-D scan are done for future modifications if necessary.

 Insurance documents

-When you pick your shoes at the time of dispensing, we will provide the patient with a package that contains all the necessary paperwork that the patient submits to their insurance company.
-It takes two weeks from the time of assessment to the product’s dispensing.
-It allows the shoes to be custom- created in the manufacturer’s lab to meet the modifications order.
+When you pick up your shoes at the time of dispensing, we will provide you with a package containing all the necessary paperwork for submission to your insurance company.
+It takes two weeks from the assessment to the product’s dispensing to custom-create the shoes in the manufacturer’s lab to meet the modifications order.

 Payment

-To receive your orthopaedic shoes, you must pay the bill in full when your shoes are picked up.
-A chiropodist signs-off on the documents that will be given to you with the package for submission to your insurance company for reimbursement.
+To receive your orthopaedic shoes, you must pay the bill in full when you pick up your shoes.
+A chiropodist signs the documents provided in the package for insurance submission.
 All insurance companies will not accept documents and or billing for custom-made orthotics, custom insoles, or shoes from the dispenser.

 A track record of success

-When you work with us at Care-Med for all your orthopaedic needs, we want to tell you that we have over 13-years of experience helping people with foot challenges.
-We provide the best solutions for your foot problems when you need custom orthopaedics to live a healthy, happy life that increased mobility and pain-free living provides.
-We have a dedicated professional staff that holds credentials and certifications in their area of expertise that helps them assess your problems and develop solutions that are as unique as your foot problems.
+At Care-Med, we want to tell you that we have over 13-years of experience helping people with foot challenges.
+We provide the best solutions for your foot problems.
+This includes when you need custom orthopaedics to live a healthy, happy life that increased mobility and pain-free living provides.
+Our dedicated professional staff holds credentials and certifications in their area of expertise that helps them assess your problems and develop solutions that are as unique as your foot problems.
 We accept extended healthcare plans, ODSP, Ontario Works, Veterans Affairs Canada, and Circle of Care plans for payment for your orthotics or insoles.

 Share This Story, Choose Your Platform!